 Lower Back Pain

 Typically related to sitting too low in your office chair.
-Leg pain from sitting in your office chair is a common occurrence.
+Office chair leg pain is a common occurrence.
+Knee pain sitting at a desk is specifically a common malady of office workers.

 Upper Back & Neck Pain